BrunaDev/BrunaDev/README.md

 ### I am Bruna 👩‍💻

-- 🔭 I am currently a student at the ETEFMC school.
+- 🔭 I am currently a student at the engineering college (INATEL).